Senniki/c-3po/README.md

 # C-3PO Head Controller for Espruino

 This project controls a C-3PO head model with an Espruino board.
 It features:
-- Randomly plays sound clips from an SD card using a DFPlayer Mini module.
+- Randomly plays hardcoded sound clips from an SD card using a DFPlayer Mini module.
 - Detects head orientation (UP/DOWN) via an accelerometer.
 - Detects shaking via a vibration sensor.
 - Controls LEDs (eyes and a red "terminator" LED) with random blinking and brightness changes.